santulucky/kernel_htc_a32eul/Readme.md

-This is the place where all the source code will be stored.
+This is the place where all the original source code will be stored.
-The modifications will be added to this git.
-The source code here will compile.
+The source code here will not compile

+Changes will be made in the development branch and pushed to the stable branch

+Please use the STABLE branch for source that will compile.